sikelos13/movies-assignment/README.md

 ### Features implemented
 * Search field with on change search action (Debounce used here)
-* Show details of movie by click the specific button
+* Show details of movie by click the card
 * Infinity scrolling for pagination
 * Movie trailer from embeded youtube video.
-* Sort by "Highest vote average" or "Lowest vote average"
+* Sort by "Highest score average" or "Lowest score average"

 ### Testing build with